 The law requires schools to have a written behaviour and attendance policy.
 Ofsted reports that schools are most effective where the behaviour policy is applied consistently.
 Our positive behaviour policy helps us to create a caring, stimulating and secure environment in which staff and pupils can work and play safely and to encourage the involvement of parents/carers in the development of their child.

-The school’s Positive Behaviour Policy (with Covid-19 addendum) is available by clicking on this link.
+The school’s Positive Behaviour Policy (updated September 2023) is available by clicking on this link.